bmbodj/COMP396/README.md

 ####  SMILES+LSTM:
           ->See in this repository
 ###### TO DO:
-            -  Experiments with more data and compare with other baselines
+            - Experiment with more data and compare with other baselines
             - Complete semi-supervised version
             - Clean code and change .ipynb format to a better objet oriented programming style
 ## Fall 2019